launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

   source project, defaults to false.
 Requires maintainer mapping to be done first.

-## Important Notes
+## Important Notes for US to EU Migration

+- The migration process is one-way and cannot be reversed automatically
-- Maintainer IDs cannot be directly preserved between different LaunchDarkly instances
+- Maintainer IDs are different between US and EU instances and must be mapped manually
-- You must create a mapping between old and new maintainer IDs before using the `-m` flag
-- The update_maintainers.ts script must be run before migration if you want to assign maintainers
-- Test the migration in a non-production environment first
+- Environment names and keys must be unique in the destination project
 - The destination project must not exist before migration
 - Maximum 20 environments per project
 - Monitor for 400 errors in flag configurations
+- Consider timezone differences between US and EU instances
+- Ensure compliance with EU data protection regulations
+- Test the migration in a non-production environment first

+## Pre-Migration Checklist

+1. **Data Assessment**
+   - What flags and segments need to be migrated?
+   - Can you use this as an opportunity to clean up unused resources?
+   - Experiments, guarded or randomised (percentage-based) rollouts can't be migrated while maintaining consistent variation bucketing.
+These types of releases should ideally be completed before the migration takes place.

+2. **Access and Permissions**
+   - Do you have API access to both US and EU instances?
+   - Have you created the necessary API keys?
+   - Do you have sufficient access to create projects in the EU instance?

+3. **Maintainer Mapping**
+   - Have all the members who are set as maintainers in the US account been added to the EU instance?
+   - Have you created the maintainer ID mapping file?

+4. **Timing and Execution**
+   - When is the best time to perform the migration?
+   - How will you handle ongoing changes during migration?
+   - Do you need to maintain consistent state between two two account instances after the migration?
+If so, for how long?

 ## Known Issues

 - TypeScript types are loose due to API client limitations
 - Importing LaunchDarkly API TypeScript types causes import errors
 - Rate limiting may affect flag configuration updates

-## Things you Should Consider when migrating flags?

-- What can you scope down?
-Do all the flags need to moved over or can we use this as a way to clean up the environment?
-- Do all my environments need to go? or maybe just a few?
-- Am I able to stop edits in the destination project?
-This script does not keep them in sync, so if changes need to be made they should be prior
-- Who is going to run it and how?
-The calls can take a while, with rate limits, so should I run it on an EC2 or the like?
-- If I have thousands or even hundreds of updates: what is critical, how will I verify the changes are correct?
-- Have you created a mapping between old and new maintainer IDs?
-Without this mapping, you cannot assign maintainers in the destination project.
+- Some custom integrations may need to be reconfigured for EU endpoints

+## Support

+For issues related to the migration tool, please create an issue in this repository.
+For LaunchDarkly-specific questions, contact LaunchDarkly support.